zfael/arc-raiders-scripts/README.md

     ↓ Shared State (Arc<RwLock>)
 Input Listener (rdev)
     ↓ Event Channel
-Automation Engine (enigo)
+Automation Engine (Interception)
 ```

-## Platform-Specific Notes
+## Notes

-### Windows
 - Requires UAC elevation (embedded manifest handles this)
-- Uses native Windows `SendInput()` API for better anti-cheat compatibility
+- Uses Interception driver for kernel-level input injection
 - High-resolution timer enabled (1ms precision)
-- May be blocked by kernel-level anti-cheat systems
 - Event filtering prevents synthetic clicks from causing stuck firing

-### macOS
-- Requires Accessibility permissions grant
-- Requires Input Monitoring permissions grant
-- System will prompt on first use
-- Higher input latency than Windows (~10-20ms)
+- Supports F1 toggle for rapid fire, F2 toggle for reload cancel, Q to disable reload cancel

 ## Troubleshooting

-### Windows: "Input not working in game"
+### "Input not working in game"
 - Ensure the application is running as Administrator
+- Verify Interception driver is installed correctly
-- Check if the game is also running as Administrator
+- Check if the game has kernel-level anti-cheat (may block driver)
-- Some games with anti-cheat may block all input automation

-### macOS: "Failed to listen for events"
-- Go to System Preferences → Security & Privacy → Privacy
-- Add the application to Accessibility and Input Monitoring
+### "Interception driver not found"
+- Download and install the [Interception driver](https://github.com/oblitum/Interception)
+- Copy `interception.dll` to the same folder as the executable
+- Restart your computer after driver installation

 ### "Macro timing feels wrong"
 - Adjust the timing sliders in the GUI